Stephen Baxter (author)

 Stephen Baxter (born 1957) is an English hard science fiction author.
 He has degrees in mathematics and engineering.

 Early life and education

 Stephen Baxter was born in Liverpool, England, in 1957.

-He earned a bachelor's degree in mathematics at University of Cambridge, and went on to obtain a doctorate in engineering at University of Southampton.
+He earned a BA degree in mathematics from the University of Cambridge and subsequently obtained a PhD in engineering at the University of Southampton.
 He later received an MBA from Henley Management College.

 Career

 Baxter taught maths, physics, and information technology before becoming a full-time author in 1995.

 Writing

 Strongly influenced by science fiction pioneer H. G. Wells, Baxter has been vice-president of the international H. G. Wells Society since 2006.
 His fiction falls into three main categories of original work plus a fourth category, extending other authors' writing; each has a different basis, style, and tone.